Yash-op7/Advanced-Python-Concepts/crash_course.md

 - avoid premature optimization, write clear code first then optimize
 - use context managers
 - smart looping, avoid indexing (eg. avoid `range(len(arr))`)

+## Common mistakes to avoid for writing bug free code
+- Dont modify the list while iterating through it
+- `is` checks for identity or `id` and `==` checks for value equality

 ## Personal mistakes/inefficiencies corrections:
 - better looping